This post may contain affiliate links.

 - Social Media Monthly Calendar At a Glance

 - Goal Recorder

-Now, let’s get started!
+Now, stop procrastinating and let’s get started!
 Click the graphic below to download your goodies and then follow the steps to plan your Social Media Content Calendar for the next 7 days, 30 days (and beyond!):

 1 | Using the Goal Planning Sheet, describe the outcomes you want to achieve using social media over the next set amount of days.
 I recommend 30 days since many social media platforms record in that increment.
 The first thing to remember is: a social media content calendar is DIFFERENT than a blog editorial calendar.
 We’ll get into the blog calendar another day!
 Some things to consider when doing goal planning: